MadhushiUdeshika/AI_Chatbot/README.md

 ## Overview

 Eliza is a basic virtual therapist chatbot designed to engage in conversation and provide a supportive environment for users.
-It is inspired by the original Eliza program, developed in the 1960s.

 ## Usage

 1. Installation: